 In honor of these unsung, misunderstood Chiroptera champions, we bring you several animal welfare-related funding opportunities.
 The first two are specifically related to bats, the rest are for wildlife preservation and animal protection in general.

 - White Nose Syndrome is a fatal bat disease that can have up to a 100% fatality rate.
-Last year the U.S. Fish and Wildlife Service sponsored a program to help state agencies stop the spread of WNS through research, the monitoring of bat populations and outreach.
-The deadline was May 31, 2016.
-It was the seventh year in a row that the program provided funding, so state agencies can check back in late winter to find out about its status for 2017.
+For the past eights years the U.S. Fish and Wildlife Service sponsored aprogram to help state agencies stop the spread of WNS through research, the monitoring of bat populations and outreach.
+The National Fish and Wildlife Foundation has also established a Bats for the Future Fund.
+The deadlines for both these grants are currently closed, but applicants can check back for next year's status.

 - Bat Conservation International is your go-to resource for everything you always wanted to know about bats but were afraid to ask.
 One of their many functions is to provide research grants and scholarships for bat conservation.
-In 2016 the funding period closed on the 30th of April.
-While exploring to site, don’t miss their bat-themed Halloween section for e-cards, coloring book and mask downloads, recipes using foods aided by bats and more.
+While exploring to site, don’t miss their Kidz Cave for e-cards, coloring book and mask downloads, recipes using foods aided by bats and more.
 (Bless their little 900 beats-per-minute hearts: they even help bring us tequila and chocolate.)

 - The Disney Conservation Fund provides awards to nonprofits (and those who partner with them) for conservation projects for education and community engagement, sustainable development, and scientific studies on species and habitats.
-A letter of inquiry is due by November 11, 2016, with the final deadline being March 2, 2017.
+A letter of inquiry is due by November 17, 2017.
 There are also Conservation Hero Applications and Rapid Response Fund Applications for critical situations that are received year round.
 Refer to the frequently asked question page for more information.

 - The Summerlee Foundation has a grant to promote animal protection including wildlife.
 (Incidentally, sterilization and vaccination of cats in rural and underserved communities is also one of its funding priorities.)
 Proposals are reviewed three or four times a year with no set deadlines.
 Before submitting a proposal applicants should contact the Animal Protection Program Director by phone or email to discuss the proposal project.
 Refer to their grant guidelines for more information.